A Deep Learning Framework for Disentangling Triangle Singularity and Pole-Based Enhancements: Application of Trained Deep Neural Network

 \subsection{Interpreting $P_\psi^N(4312)^+$}

-Recall that the design of our DNN takes in random energy points and the corresponding intensity values, in order to take advantage of the limited energy resolution and statistical uncertainties from the experimental data.
+Recall that the design of our DNN takes in random energy points and the corresponding intensity values, in order to take advantage of the energy resolution and statistical uncertainties from the experimental data.
 It is expected that, due to the presence of error bars, the interpretation of the experimental data can also be spread out.
 This possible variation in the interpretation should be reflected in the final inference stage.
-We generated 3,000 line shapes from the experimental data by randomly selecting a representative point from each energy bin, using a uniform distribution.
-For the intensity axis, we adhere to the error bars present in the experimental data and similarly, randomly select a representative point for each intensity corresponding to our selected energy points.
-For this task, we used a uniform distribution and a normal (or Gaussian) distribution.
-For the normal distribution, we treat one-half of the error bar to be equal to $1\sigma$, as opposed to the standard $3\sigma$.
-This is done since we observed that the latter setup will yield final results similar to using a uniform distribution.
-Thus, for variety, we use the $1\sigma$ distribution.
-We feed the experimental line shapes into our two trained DNN models and obtain their predictions.
-The results are shown in Figure~\ref{fig:Inference}.
+We performed bootstrapping technique and generated 3,000 line shapes from the experimental data by randomly selecting a representative point from each energy bin, using a uniform distribution.
+For the intensity axis, we exploit the error bars present in the experimental data and similarly, randomly select a representative point for each intensity corresponding to our selected energy points.
+We used snapshots of each DNN model to interpret the generated line shapes from the experimental data and calculated the mean and standard deviations of the predictions for each model.
+The standard deviation represents the confidence of the models in the interpretation as represented by the mean.
+The inference result is shown in Table \ref{tab:inference_sd}.